alexsnarli/inboxPractice/README.md

 # inbox_practice

-Practice project for smart contract development
+Practice project for smart contract development and deployment